 The performance evaluation of the Independent Directors was carried out by the entireBoard.
 The performance evaluation of the Chairman and the Non-Executive Directors wascarried out by the Independent Directors who also reviewed the performance of theSecretarial Department.
 The Directors expressed their satisfaction with the evaluationprocess.

-There are no qualifications reservations or adverse remarks on disclaimers made byM/s.
-Kalyaniwalla & Mistry Chartered Accountant Statutory Auditors in their reportand by Mr. Mahesh Hurgat Company Secretary in Practice in his Secretarial Audit report.
+There are no qualifications reservations or adverse remarks or disclaimers made byM/s.
+SGDG & Associates LLP Chartered Accountant Statutory Auditor in their reportand by M/s.
+D S Momaya & Co.
+Company Secretaries in their Secretarial Auditreport.

-The Statutory Auditors have not reported any incident of fraud to the Audit Committeeof the Company during the year under review.
+The Statutory Auditor has not reported any incident of fraud to the Audit Committee ofthe Company during the year under review.

 There have been no material changes and commitments if any affecting the financialposition of the Company which have occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.

-The Company has established a vigil mechanism for Directors and Employees to reporttheir genuine concerns details of which have been given in the Corporate GovernanceReport annexed to this Report.
+The Company has established a vigil mechanism for Directors and Employees to reporttheir genuine concerns in compliance with provision of section 177 (10) of Companies Act2013 and Regulation 22 of SEBI (LODR) 2015.